mohanvamsi-1155/Shareprediction/README.md

 # Shareprediction
-predicting the share of Bank of Baroda
+Using machine learning for predicting the closing value of Bank of Baroda stocks on a particular day.
+The dataset was downloaded from Quandl.